Possible Spatial Correlation of Superconducting and Pseudogap Dynamics in a Bi-based Cuprate: Summary and Conclusions

 \section{Summary and Conclusions}

-In summary, we have performed spatially and temporally resolved ultrafast pump-probe reflectivity spectroscopy to elucidate the interplay between the pseudogap and superconducting states in the optimally doped single-layer cuprate La-Bi2201.
-One-dimensional line scans and two-dimensional imaging revealed micrometer-scale variations in the transient reflectivity, which are governed by local differences in the threshold fluence required to disrupt either state.
-Importantly, these thresholds correlate with the superconducting transition temperature and pseudogap energy, and their spatial variations track one another closely, highlighting a strong link between the two states.
-This finding introduces a methodology complementary to momentum- and real-space probes such as ARPES and STM, and establishes a versatile platform for disentangling and correlating competing or intertwined electronic states.
-More broadly, the approach presented here opens new opportunities for systematic exploration of spatially inhomogeneous quantum phenomena in correlated electron systems.
+We have performed spatially and temporally resolved ultrafast pump-probe reflectivity spectroscopy to elucidate the interplay between pseudogap and superconducting states in optimally doped single-layer La-Bi2201.
+One-dimensional line scans and two-dimensional imaging revealed micrometer-scale variations in transient reflectivity governed by local differences in the threshold fluence required to disrupt either state.
+These threshold fluences correlate locally with the superconducting transition temperature and pseudogap energy, and their spatial variations closely track each other, highlighting a strong local link between the two states.
+This finding introduces a methodology complementary to momentum- and real-space probes such as ARPES and STM, and establishes a versatile framework for disentangling and correlating competing or intertwined electronic states.
+More broadly, the approach opens opportunities for systematic exploration of spatially inhomogeneous quantum phenomena in correlated electron systems.

+Extending this threshold-based spatial analysis to other cuprates, including those with different doping levels, will be important for assessing the generality of the observed correlation and is left for future work.